Jonathon-Fleming/ToxPi-GIS/Examples/Vignette1- Using ToxPi_creation.md

 1C.
 Run [ToxPi_creation.py](../ToxPi_creation.py) from windows command prompt using the following commands and parameters
 ```
 "%PROGRAMFILES%\ArcGIS\Pro\bin\Python\Scripts\proenv" (Used to load ArcGIS Pro environment, see troubleshooting if custom installation was done)
-python location\ToxPi_creation.py inputfile outputfile.lyrx --scale=1 --extent="" --labels=False (Used to run script, replace location with path to file)
+python location\ToxPi_creation.py inputfile outputfile.lyrx --scaler=1 --extent="" --labels=False (Used to run script, replace location with path to file)

 Parameters:
 * inputfile - The ToxPi GUI results file to draw ToxPi profiles from
 * outputfolder\outputfile.lyrx - The location for the result lyrx file output by the script.
 Please add folder and .lyrx
-* scale - Optionally scales the size of the ToxPi profiles.
+* scaler - Optionally scales the size of the ToxPi profiles.
 The default is 1
 * extent - Optionally provides an administrative boundary layer.
 Options are:
     * censusTract
     * county